 Know Your Fiber: Merino Wool

-As one of the top most popular wools, Merino is available as fiber and yarn from a wide variety of producers in a veritable rainbow of colors.
-Here at Northwest Yarns, we offer several types Merino fiber and yarns in our online store, and even more at our brick-and-mortar shop!
+Merino is available as fiber and yarn from a wide variety of producers in a veritable rainbow of colors.
+Here at Northwest Yarns, we offer several types Merino fiber (including Superfine Merino!) and yarns in our online store, and even more at our brick-and-mortar shop.
 Stop on by on-site or online and check out the Merino wool that's right for your project!